I Survived — and Forgave — My Mother’s Abortion

 With survivors, it is shame, anger and working through the grief cycle, because those we believe should have loved and protected us instead made decisions that should have resulted in our lives ending.
 Survivors have to work through that entire process of grief.

 Sometimes the survivor’s shame is induced by the biological family.
 I know a number of survivors raised by their mothers or both parents.
 There is an intense amount of shame, not only for survivors, but also for their entire biological family.
 My own birth family still struggles with the shame, the guilt and the suffering of living with that decision.

 Ultimately, most survivors like me have reached a spot where they have found forgiveness and healing.
 They have forgiven their families, and I think people are surprised by that.

-How did you come to experience that healing and forgiveness in your life?
+How did you yourself come to experience that healing and forgiveness in your own life?